La Semaine Du Goût at FAA

 Cross-curricular Science Exploration

-Thibaut Bastide’s fifth graders have experienced la Semaine du Gout from a different angle.
+Elementary students have also experienced la Semaine du Gout from a different angle.
 With support from Cathy Hartranft, our Science Coordinator, he has been working with his students to explore salt from many different angles.
 The fifth graders first practiced collecting salt, by suspending twine in salt water and observing the buildup of salt over the course of a few days.
 They also extracted salt by allowing water to evaporate from petri dishes and harvesting the remaining salt.
 They examined the salt crystals closely using microscopes, and tried their hand at observing and sketching drops of salt water.
 Through all these experiments and activities, the students developed a deeper, more nuanced understanding of how salt forms and how it behaves, and gained knowledge about techniques humans use to extract it from the environment.

 Community Connections